it-at-m/lhm_actions/docs/actions.md

 Outputs

-    For each filter, it sets output variable named by the filter to the text:
+- For each filter, it sets output variable named by the filter to the text:
-        'true' - if any of changed files matches any of filter rules 'false' - if none of changed files matches any of filter rules For each filter, it sets an output variable with the name ${FILTER_NAME}_count to the count of matching files.
+  - 'true' - if any of changed files matches any of filter rules
-    If enabled, for each filter it sets an output variable with the name ${FILTER_NAME}_files.
-It will contain a list of all files matching the filter. changes - JSON array with names of all filters matching any of the changed files.
+  - 'false' - if none of changed files matches any of filter rules

 ### action-codeql